Exploring rapidity regularization schemes at low $x$ with the DIS longitudinal structure function: Contributions to at NLO from the Fock states Contributions to FL at NLO from the qqg Fock states

 \subsection{Total dipole-like contribution}

-We have now separated the UV-divergent part of the $q \bar q g$ contribution that has a similar form to the $q\bar{q}$ contributions from Sec.~\ref{sec:gamma_L_qqbar}.
+We have now separated the UV-divergent parts of the $q \bar q g$ contribution that have a similar form to the $q\bar{q}$ contributions from Sec.~\ref{sec:gamma_L_qqbar}.
 It is then natural to combine this with the NLO correction $\widetilde{\mathcal{V}}^L$ to the $\gamma^* \to q \bar q$ LFWF.